liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/3-forms.md

 **Forms**<br>
 ---
-Prescribed forms under the Insolvency, Restructuring and Dissolution (Insolvency Practitioners) Regulations 2020 will be available from 30 June 2020.
+Prescribed forms under the Insolvency, Restructuring and Dissolution (Insolvency Practitioners) Regulations 2020 will be available on our website from 30 June 2020.
 <br><br>